For tips and itineraries check out also our walking and hiking trips in Transylvania:

 So, a minimum equipment set should include:

-- Hiking boots or hiking shoes. it depends on the terrain you intend to walk, but a good pair of hiking shoes is crucial for a successfull active holiday.
+- Hiking boots or hiking shoes. it depends on the terrain you intend to walk, but a good pair of hiking shoes is crucial for a successful active holiday.
 We suggest hiking boots, as they can be used on any type of terrain, from rocky mountain slopes to wet green pastures.
-They should have a waterproof membrane, solid hiking sole and should cover the ankle.
+They should have a waterproof membrane, and solid hiking soles and should cover the ankle.
 Test your shoes in several hikes at home to avoid any risk of blisters.
 Also, a few pairs of hiking socks should be included in the luggage, as they also play a crucial role in the comfort of the feet.
-Choose merino hiking socks as they transfer sweat to the outside, keep odors away and keep your foot cool in summer and warm in winter.
+Choose merino hiking socks as they transfer sweat to the outside, keep odours away and keep your foot cool in summer and warm in winter.

 - Rain cot.
-A must piece of clothing that should always be in the daily backpack.
+A must-piece of clothing that should always be in the daily backpack.

 - Comfortable hiking trousers